 Your plan premium is due in our office by the 15th of each month.
-If we have not received your payment by the 15th of each month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within 2 months.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+If we have not received your premium by the 15th, we will send you a notice telling you that your plan membership will end if we do not receive your premium payment within 2 months.